Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	Note that setgolf() is overloaded.
 Using the first version of setgolf() would look like
 	this:
 		golf ann;
-		setgolf(ann, ※Ann Birdfree§, 24);
+		setgolf(ann, "Ann Birdfree", 24);
-	The function call provides the information that＊s stored in the ann structure.
+	The function call provides the information that"s stored in the ann structure.
 Using the second version of setgolf() would look like this: golf andy;
 		setgolf(andy);
 	The function would prompt the user to enter the name and handicap and store them in the andy structure.
-This function could (but doesn＊t need to) use the first version internally.
+This function could (but doesn"t need to) use the first version internally.
 	Put together a multifile program based on this header.
 One file, named golf.cpp, should provide suitable function definitions to match the prototypes in the header file.
 A second file should contain main() and demonstrate all the features of the prototyped functions.
-	For example, a loop should solicit input for an array of golf structures and terminate when the array is full or the user enters an empty string for the golfer＊s name.
+	For example, a loop should solicit input for an array of golf structures and terminate when the array is full or the user enters an empty string for the golfer's name.
 The main() function should use only the prototyped functions to access the golf structures.
 	2. Redo Listing 9.8, replacing the character array with a string object.
-The program should no longer have to check whether the input string fits, and it can compare the input string to ※§ to check for an empty line.
+The program should no longer have to check whether the input string fits, and it can compare the input string to "" to check for an empty line.
 	3. Begin with the following structure declaration: struct chaff
 		{